samsquire/ideas4/README.md

 # 121. Spreadgrid

+Create objects in cells, change the dimensionality of the grid.

 # 122. Avenues of research

  * Upgrading a database is very difficult to do without downtime.
 I feel any new database or general software should try and solve this core problem.